ASD-Blueprint/desktop.gov.au/blueprint/office-365.md

 A DLP policy can be configured to:

-* Identify sensitive information (Sensitive information types), documents in a specific site (for SharePoint only) or specific labels (Sensitivity labels) contained in Exchange Online, SharePoint Online, locally on devices (endpoint DLP) and OneDrive for Business.
+* Identify sensitive information (Sensitive information types), documents in a specific site (for SharePoint only) or specific labels (sensitivity labels) contained in Exchange Online, SharePoint Online, locally on devices (endpoint DLP) and OneDrive for Business.
 * Prevent end-users from accidentally sharing sensitive information.
 * Prevent end-users from accidentally deleting a document.
 * Educate end-users by presenting messages them on how to stay compliant when relevant.
 This is done without interrupting their workflow.